Johnson & Johnson raises its 2026 guidance. Can JNJ rise to 250 USD?

 • Pharmaceutical Segment: revenue primarily comes from the sale of prescription medicines.
 Key therapeutic areas include oncology, immunology, neurology, infectious diseases, cardiology, metabolism, and vaccines.

-• Medical Devices Segment: this division generates revenue primarily from sales of medical equipment and devices.
+• Medical Devices Segment: this division generates revenue primarily from the sales of medical equipment and devices.
 Its core areas include surgery, orthopaedics, interventional solutions, and eye surgery.

 • Consumer Health Segment: the main revenue stream is derived from sales of health and personal care products.
 The key areas include skin care, baby care, oral care, dietary supplements, and over-the-counter medicines.